US Income, Payroll and State Taxes

 2. The US Internal Revenue Code (‘the Code’) also contains a federal alternative minimum tax (‘AMT’) at 26/28%, to the extent greater than the regular tax, imposed on regular taxable income with an add back of tax preference items, elimination of the standard deduction, personal allowances, state taxes and certain other itemized deductions, less an exemption which is itself phased out at higher income levels.

-4. A person who is not a US citizen is taxable globally as a US resident if he is (1) either a ‘lawful permanent resident’ (‘LPR,’ referred as a ‘green card’ holder) or (2) physically present in the US in the calendar tax year for 183 days computed on a 3 year weighted average ‘substantial presence’ test.
+4. A person who is not a US citizen is taxable globally on income as a US resident if he is (1) either a ‘lawful permanent resident’ (‘LPR,’ referred as a ‘green card’ holder) or (2) physically present in the US in the calendar tax year for 183 days computed on a 3 year weighted average ‘substantial presence’ test.
 Under this test 122 days of presence in the US for each of 3 years would make one a resident in the third year although there are both statutory and treaty dual residence tie breaker rules.
 There are also various exemptions for student, diplomatic and other non immigrant visa holders, but a 183 day ‘capital gains trap’ may apply to such non residents.

 5. Non US residents, referred to in the Code by the unflattering but ubiquitous term ‘non-resident alien’ (‘NRA’), are only subject to US income tax on their effectively connected US business income (‘ECI’) at regular rates and on US source compensation, dividends, royalties, rents, certain interest and other ‘fixed or determinable annual or periodical...income’ (‘FDAPI’) at a Code withholding tax rate of 30% reduced by 67 US income tax treaties to 0% to 15%.